robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-30 22:07:43 UTC
+**Last Updated:** 2025-12-30 22:39:48 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance, which is why the live feed is unavailable.
+**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later around 22:07 UTC for the next update and hopefully the webcam will be back online soon.
+**Recommendation:** Please check back later; the live feed should be available again after maintenance is completed.
-**Technical Note:** The status image indicates a grey background with red text stating \
+**Technical Note:** The image indicates a grey background with red text stating \

 ---